JeonHaeseung/JeonHaeseung/README.md

-# Haeseung Jeon
+# Hello!
+Haeseung here. 👋
 > [!NOTE]
-> Hi!
-I am a second-year Master’s student in Computer Science & Engineering at Ewha Womans University in Seoul.
+> I am a 2nd-year Graduate Student at Ewha Womans University in Seoul, pursuing a Masters in Computer Science and Engineering.
 I worked as an undergraduate research assistant with Prof. S.E.
 Oh at Ewha Womans University and as a graduate research assistant with Prof. M.S.
 Rahman at the University of Texas at El Paso.
 Currently, I am also working with Prof. N. Kim at Purdue University as a graduate research assistant.

 <!-- M.S. -->
 <!-- ## EDUCATION